Evidence based

 Mood, Memory & Brain

-The first supplement in our prenatal stack is the Mood, Memory & Brain complex.
-If you only pick one Heart & Soil supplement for your pregnancy, this is the one.
-It contains beef brain, including the cortex, hypothalamus, pituitary, pineal gland, as well as bone marrow and liver.
+Mood, Memory & Brain contains brain, including the cortex, hypothalamus, pituitary, pineal gland, as well as bone marrow and liver.
 As a result, it’s a great source of DHA and EPA Omega-3 fatty acids to support the healthy development of your baby’s brain and nervous system.

 Firestarter